june12mayank/Data_Structures_Algorithm_Practice/README.md

 # Data Structures and Algorithm Practice

-This is a repository of all the Codes i practised for practising.
+* This is a repository of all the Codes i Practised.

-It contains leetcode ,geeks for geeks and other websites.
+* It contains leetcode ,geeks for geeks and other websites.

-You can contribute just push the problems and solutions.I will add them.
+* You can contribute just push the problems and solutions.I will add them.